STEM ALL STARS

 Sajni Vederey, Thomas Jefferson High School for Science and Technology

 Since her childhood Sajni has been noticing gender stereo types such as girls are bad at math, and girls do not fit for engineering.
 Not only at school, but she started to see how even toy companies and children's TV shows were having a boy and a girl versions.
 As she got more involved into STEM, she noticed that kids, even at early ages, are developing a sense of gender identity and bias.
 Then, STEM All Stars was born with the intention of sparking interest in STEM for girls and giving them an opportunity to explore these fields in greater depths.
 Sajni's target audience is girls who do not have enough self confidence or knowledge about STEM.
-She is a sophomore at Thomas Jefferson High School for Science and Technology and one of 75 people to be selected in the International Stanford Math League Tournament.
-Sajni has introduced 17 STEM All Stars clubs internationally, and she hopes to create a change in the lives of girls!
+She is a junior at Thomas Jefferson High School for Science and Technology.

 Gautham is a talented young man who has had a very strong passion for STEM since his childhood.
 While he was visiting his grandparents in India, he was amazed to see a meticulously designed bridge created by a girl a couple years ago for her science project in school.
 Sadly, he realized that she was unable to continue getting quality education because of her disadvantaged family’s financial situation.
 Her younger brother, however, got preference over her to go to a reputed private school since their family could only support one kid’s education.
 Gautham was immediately able to connect this with a similar situation while he was attending Colvin Run elementary school.
 Though he was a very active member of STEM related clubs such as MATHCOUNTS and Science Olympiad, he noticed that the number of boys participating significantly outnumbered the number of girls participating.
 This was when Gautham realized that gender bias stereotypes and lack of encouragement was everywhere.
 Ever since then, he joined STEM all stars and has been a proud supporter of helping young girls pursue their interests in STEM.